 Further away (20-25 min) are Whole Foods and New Seasons, larger grocery stores that lean toward organic and non-GMO.
 That same distance puts you in downtown Vancouver, a bedroom community of Portland.
 Across the 205 bridge in 35 minutes will get you to PDX, Portland’s international airport, and 45 minutes puts you right into downtown Portland, Oregon.
 Oregon has no sales tax while Washington has no state income tax.

-The land is priced at $260k and owner financing possible.
+The land is priced at $265k and owner financing possible.
 We’re looking for people who will keep the land organic, treat Nature with respect and love.
-Priority to people are interested in continuing its use as farmland.
+Priority to people who are interested in continuing its use as farmland.
 Beginner farmers welcome, too.

 If you’d like to come out and see the land, send me an email with your contact number and I’ll call you back.
 If you know good folks looking for us, please put them in touch.